Should a Student File a Federal Tax Return?

 - A third option is to use tax professionals, including certified public accountants (CPAs), tax attorneys, IRS-enrolled agents, tax preparation businesses, and VITA sites and walk-ins.
 Depending on the tax professional and the services required, a fee may be charged.

 A W-2 form is issued by your employer and records the wages you have earned from them during the course of the previous calendar year.
-You may access your Yale W-2 Earnings Statement on-line through the Yale University Portal 'My Pay and Info' link.
+Instructions for accessing your Yale W-2 Earnings Statement is available on-line.
 You must be a current student with a Net ID to access your on-line W-2

 - Students must agree to receive their W-2 electronically or they will receive a paper copy.